rshtishi/relational-database-access/README.md

 Also, Spring Data JPA provides the ``` @Query``` annotation in Spring Data JPA to execute both JPQL and native SQL queries.

-### extending Spring Data JPA capabilities with QueryDSL
+### Extending Spring Data JPA capabilities with QueryDSL

 Querydsl is an extensive Java framework, which helps with creating and running type-safe queries in a domain specific language that is similar to SQL.
 Below are the dependencies needed to integrate QueryDSL: